digital-ai/release-livedeployments-demo/setup/argo/set-admin-password.cli.md

-# Sets ArgoCD admin password.
+# Sets ArgoCD admin password

 Sets the admin password for ArgoCD.